Total Candy: One of Fall’s Most Fascinating Art Exhibits Has Arrived - Washingtonian

 Felix Gonzalez-Torres, the Cuban-born American artist, was known for stretching the bounds of portraiture.
 His most famous work, “Untitled” (Portrait of Ross in LA), which consists of 175 pounds of individually wrapped candies, is a depiction of his partner, Ross Laycock, who died of AIDS in 1991.
-That piece, and the other defining art from his career, will be on display as part of “Felix Gonzalez-Torres: Always To Return,” an exhibition that opens today at the National Portrait Gallery, in partnership with the Smithsonian American Art Museum.
+That piece, and the other defining art from his career, will be on display as part of “Felix Gonzalez-Torres: Always To Return,” an exhibition that opens today at the National Portrait Gallery, in partnership with the Archives of American Art.

 “Untitled” (Portrait of Ross in LA), derives its power from an unexpected twist: Visitors can take the candy.
 As a result, the work’s shape and form change each day, evoking a sense of loss.
 (Gonzalez-Torres himself passed away from AIDS in 1996, at age 38.)
 The museum will replace the candy over time, countering that sense of loss with the “endless replenishment” that Gonzalez-Torres envisioned for the piece.
 “One of the great things about any Felix show is that things change,” says exhibition co-curator Josh T. Franco.
 Most everyone will have a different response to a piece, of course.
 “But with Felix,” he says, “the work itself actually changes, too, with the world and with you.”